calebjmatthews/endless-desert/concept.md

   [X] Resource selection for inexact building recipes [X] Multiple Seed types
   [X] Fix Android window height
+  [ ] House into upgrade, rather than stand-alone
   [ ] Travel-ready food like salted meat, dried fruit, waybread [ ] Fortuity should grant ore, equipment, food
   [ ] Consistent rounding of numbers, probably floor() for formatting, so supply doesn't show "20" while upgrade shows insufficient "19"
   [ ] Consistent sorting in tabs/selection components
-  [ ] Hide resources with zero quantity in selection components [ ] Show resource descriptive name, not id name in selection components [ ] Show detail modals when pressing on icon, e.g. on buildings [ ] Olives before grain
+  [ ] Hide resources with <1 quantity in selection components [ ] Show resource descriptive name, not id name in selection components [ ] Show detail modals when pressing on icon, e.g. on buildings [ ] Olives before grain
   [ ] Fish before quail
-  [ ] Fix for stuck without sand before trading unlocked [ ] Fix for building recipe un-selection when opening detail modal
+  [ ] Fix for stuck without sand before trading unlocked [ ] Fix for building recipe un-selection when opening detail modal [ ] Trader trust to affect # of items
+  [ ] Increase # of traders research
+  [ ] Easier to gain first trading level
+  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Glassware to use cloth subcategory an ingredient [ ] Tool for Reed Deltas

 ## Commands
 ### Delete all records from all tables: